guitar - lead electric

 In his free time, David likes reading, cooking, creating new recipes, being with friends and family and playing every type of sports and games including chess, cards, and board games.
 David is especially proud of recently completing the seventh venue in the Harry Potter board game, defeating Voldemort being Neville Longbottom.

-We are delighted to welcome back David who will be teaching online as part of the Munster Music Digital Academy and as visiting professor in Killaloe.
+David teaches online as part of the Munster Music Digital Academy and is a visiting professor in Killaloe.

 Oisín is a musician, piano teacher, and filmmaker who has a passion for the arts and a keen interest in promoting creativity amongst young people.
-He is currently completing his Trinity College Licentiate Performance Diploma on the piano under the guidance of Dr Judit Csüllög.
+Oisín was recently awarded his Trinity College Licentiate Performance Diploma on the piano under the guidance of Dr Judit Csüllög.
 He has studied both piano and music theory at the Munster Music Academy for over ten years.

 As a teacher, Oisín's vision is to inspire his students to share the love of music-making and performing from the very first lesson.
 He understands the importance of balancing practise and fun and believes students can equally enjoy playing and learning about music.